An executive guide to a SAAS Channel Partner Ecosystem for Industrial Automation

 We need to look to those questions to think about the introduction of partners.
 Will the addition of a partner reduce CAC (Customer Acquisition Cost)?
 Will it decrease revenue churn?
 Will it increase MRR (Monthly Recurring Revenue)?
 Is the time to recover the investment compatible with the capital efficiency goals?
 From a partner perspective, the parameters likely to attract them will be associated with profitability, investments, and complexity (more about this later).

-Type of partners and roles
+Type of partners and roles in a SAAS Ecosystem

 Let’s bring in the sales funnel concept to discuss types of partner and purpose.